Ovenbird (family): Taxonomy and systematics

 The woodcreepers (formerly Dendrocolaptidae) were merged into this family, following analysis of sequences.
 While confirming the overall phylogenetic pattern, other scientists instead opted for maintaining the woodcreepers as a separate family, while splitting the ovenbirds (as traditionally defined) into two families, Furnariidae and Scleruridae.

-The cladogram below showing the subfamilies of the ovenbirds is based on a molecular genetic study by Carl Oliveros and collaborators published in 2019.
-The species numbers are from the list maintained by the International Ornithologists' Union (IOC).
+The cladogram below showing the subfamilies of the ovenbirds is based on a molecular genetic studies that revealed that Sclerurinae was the first group to diverge The species numbers are from the list maintained by the International Ornithologists' Union (IOC).

-The systematics of the Dendrocolaptinae were reviewed by Raikow (1994) based on morphology and by Irestedt et al. (2004) based on analysis of nuclear and mitochondrial DNA.
-Using the latter approach, the suspected major lineages of the Furnariinae (foliage-gleaners, spinetails, and true ovenbirds) were confirmed, but some new lineages were discovered and the relationships of several genera had to be revised.
+The phylogeny of the Furnariidae is now well understood thanks to multiple analyses of nuclear and mitochondrial DNA.
+Among other discoveries, the classification of several genera had to be revised.
 The taxonomic arrangement presented below is based on molecular genetic studies of ovenbird relationships.
 However, because ovenbirds and woodcreepers are treated here as a single family some taxonomic ranks were modified.
 For more detail see "List of ovenbird species".